research—09.20.2024

 ONGOING SHIFT: SUN BELT LURE & SUBURBAN BOOM

-Higher for-sale housing costs have led to greater residential mobility and shifted the geography of housing demand.
+Higher for-sale housing costs have shifted residential mobility patterns and the geography of housing demand.
 Recent domestic migration and population growth trends have continued to heavily favor the Sun Belt and suburbs, which have had a significant impact on CRE demand overall in these areas.

 • Sun Belt Lure

-During the pandemic, Sun Belt markets saw a surge in net immigration, often at the expense of major markets.
-Looking ahead, the Sun Belt boom is expected to continue given the relative cost of living, quality of life, and job opportunity.
-Overall, the Sun Belt markets’ rental housing costs still offer a sizable discount relative to the six major markets at about 40% (Figure 4).
+During the pandemic, Sun Belt markets saw a surge in in-migration, often at the expense of major markets.
+Looking ahead, Clarion Partners anticipates the Sun Belt boom will continue given the relative cost of living, quality of life, and job opportunities.
+Overall, the Sun Belt markets’ rental housing costs still offer a sizable discount relative to the six major markets at about 45% (Figure 4).
 Over the next five years, the top markets for population and employment growth are largely forecast to be in Texas, Florida, North Carolina, Nevada, Utah, Arizona, and Tennessee (Figure 5).

 FIGURE 4: SUN BELT APARTMENT RENT DISCOUNT RELATIVE TO SIX MAJOR MARKETS

-Chart showing tthe Sun Belt markets’ rental housing costs offers a sizable 40% discount relative to six major markets
+Chart showing the Sun Belt markets’ rental housing costs offers a sizable 45% discount relative to six major markets

-Source: CBRE-EA, Q1 2023.
+Source: CBRE-EA, Q2 2024.
 Note: Six major markets include New York, Boston, San Francisco, Los Angeles, Washington D.C., & Chicago.
 Sun Belt markets include Miami, West Palm Beach, Nashville, Dallas, Austin, Charlotte, Raleigh, Tampa, Jacksonville, Phoenix, Orlando, Fort Worth, Houston, Salt Lake City, & Las Vegas.
-Data labels as of Q1
+Data labels as of Q2 2019 and Q2 2024.

 Chart showing the top markets for population and employment growth are largely forecast to be in TX, FL, NC, NV, UT, AZ, and TN

-Source: Moody’s Analytics, Clarion Partners Investment Research, Q1 2023.
+Source: Moody’s Analytics, Clarion Partners Investment Research, Q2 2024.
 Note: Blue bar = Sun Belt and red bar = non-Sun Belt.
 Calculation used forecast cumulative data from Q2 2022 to Q4 2027.

 • Suburban Boom

 At the same time, with a robust inflow of Gen Z and Millennials into the central business districts (CBDs) of major markets, we expect steady demand there as well in the years ahead.
 However, as Millennials reach middle age, cost pressures mount, and growth industries are more diversified by region, we expect strong rent growth performance in the urban fringe and suburbs to persist.
-From 2015 to 2023, the average annual rent growth in the suburbs was double that of urban areas.14 More young adults are choosing to live in suburbs to have families, more living
+More young adults are choosing to live in suburbs to have families, more living space, and access to better public schools.

 MULTIFAMILY INVESTMENT PERFORMANCE STRONG, ESPECIALLY IN CERTAIN SEGMENTS